 If your exhaust is too noisy, you will need to start thinking about a service and a re-test.
 The exhaust must be in good condition and safely mounted to the frame.
 If you've changed the exhaust from the OEM, then you'll need a BSAU 193 stamp.

 Do I need an MOT?

-Yes, you do.
-If you don't have a valid MOT certificate then you can't tax your motorcycle and use it legally on the roads.
+Yes, you do need an MOT.
+If you don't have a valid MOT certificate, then you will be unable to tax your motorcycle and use it legally on the roads.

 What do I need to bring for a motorcycle MOT test?

 You don’t have to bring anything to your motorcycle MOT test as Protyre centres can now access all necessary records thanks to a new government scheme.

 However, if you want to speed up the process slightly, bring the appointment letter, vehicle registration logbook V5C, current tax disk, vehicle insurance certificate, previous MOT certificate, driving licence, proof of address, service history, and any current Certificate or Notice of Refusal.